Regenerative Rehabilitation Pilot Grants 2023

 The AR3T Pilot Funding Program supports researchers in the development of innovative, interdisciplinary Regenerative Rehabilitation research projects.
 AR3T is soliciting pilot grant proposals and will award up to $75,000 in this funding cycle.

 Overview: Stem cells interpret mechanical forces in a broad spectrum of ways that can affect their behavior and, ultimately, their ability to drive tissue regeneration.
-AR3T is looking to support researchers who propose interdisciplinary approaches combining regenerative medicine with mechanical stimulation, with the aim of optimizing outcomes.
+AR3T is looking to support researchers who propose interdisciplinary approaches combining regenerative medicine with stimulation, with the aim of optimizing outcomes.

 - For questions and/or assistance with proposal development, contact us at email@example.com.